 If you try this, I’d love to know how it goes!

 Do you want to learn about the atmosphere layers too?
 You can get my ebook from my Shop (or on TPT and TN).
-Or, pick up my layers of the atmosphere diagram for free at any time, only available at my Shop.
+Or, pick up my layers of the atmosphere diagram for free when you sign up to become a Line upon Line Learning VIP.